Test Generation

 4.4 Advanced Constraints

-In this Test Modeller 101 Tutorial on Advanced Constraints, you'll learn how to maximise coverage in your models and define the test coverage for your testing needs.
+In this Quality Modeller 101 Tutorial on Advanced Constraints, you'll learn how to maximise coverage in your models and define the test coverage for your testing needs.

-To understand coverage in Test Modeller, you first must learn how Test Modeller path generation algorithm works.
+To understand coverage in Quality Modeller, you first must learn how Quality Modeller path generation algorithm works.
 The generation algorithm generates an optimised set of test cases that enables greater coverage for less test cases.
-The Test Modeller algorithm allows you to maintain the model rather than individual test assets, a crucial benefit of Test Modeller!
+The Quality Modeller algorithm allows you to maintain the model rather than individual test assets, a crucial benefit of Quality Modeller!

 As a detailed example, you could have a car rental system modelled out, and use custom coverage profiles to generate tests.
 These custom profiles can determine if you only test paths for invalid car licences, paths for a specific car make, paths for electric only vehicles and anything else you could think of.